Amplify – Triathlon performance

-We know following a training program while juggling your swim, bike, run, work life regime is challenging so we support you the whole way with regular check-ins and a private online catch-up session every 4 weeks to keep you motivated and on track with your training, so moving well and performing at your best becomes a regular part of your life.
+Following a training program while juggling everything can be challenging so you are supported the whole way through your training, with regular check-ins and a private online catch-up session every 4 weeks to keep you doing the exercises correctly, keep you motivated if needed, keep you on track, and to monitor your progress.
+Our goal is to make performing at your best a regular part of your life.

 We kick off your training with an online 45 minute private assessment, so we can: